zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/rpi/_index.md

 ---
-title: Get Started with the Arm Virtual Hardware Raspberry Pi 4
+title: Get started with the Raspberry Pi 4

-description: Introduction to the virtual Raspberry Pi 4 in Arm Virtual Hardware
+description: comparing the Raspberry Pi 4 with an Arm cloud server

 minutes_to_complete: 90

-who_is_this_for: This is an introductory topic for software developers interested in using the Raspberry Pi 4 available on Arm Virtual Hardware.
+who_is_this_for: This is an introductory topic for software developers interested in the Raspberry Pi 4.

 learning_objectives:
-    - Compare and contrast a physical Raspbery Pi 4 with the virtual Raspberry Pi in AVH
-    - Build and run multiple software examples on the virtual Raspberry Pi
+    - Build and run multiple software examples on the Raspberry Pi 4
+    - Compare and contrast the Raspberry Pi 4 to an Arm cloud server

 prerequisites:
     - Some familiarity with embedded Linux is assumed
-    - Experience with single board computers, such as Raspberry Pi
+    - A Raspberry Pi 4 board
+    - An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider.

 author_primary: Jason Andrews